People often forget that business is, at its core, a series of interactions between various people. As a result, human psychology always plays a role.

 Goal Gradient Effect

-The goal gradient effect is a special case of cognitive dissonance that occurs when people are pursuing a goal.
-What happens is that as we get closer to our goal, we start to feel more and more motivated.
-This is because we can see the light at the end of the tunnel, so to speak.
+The goal gradient effect is a case of cognitive dissonance that occurs when people pursue a goal.
+As we get closer to our goal, we start to feel more and more motivated.
+This is because we can see the light at the end of the tunnel.

-Do you want to get really nerdy?
+Do you want to get nerdy?
 Check out this research from the Journal of Marketing Research.